 GET A FREE PRICE QUOTE

-The Nissan Frontier is a mid-size pickup track that’s our top pick in its class.
+The Nissan Frontier is a mid-size pickup track that’s our top pick in its segment.
 It’s smaller than a full-size pickup, and as a result, it has better fuel efficiency and maneuverability.
-It competes with the Honda Ridgeline and Toyota Tacoma.
+It competes with the Toyota Tacoma and the Honda Ridgeline.

 The Nissan Frontier was formerly offered in a smaller, narrower body style that was sold well into this past decade.
 For 2001, the Frontier was given a more rugged appearance that mainly involved clipped-on wheel well flares, plus a chunkier-looking grille and front air dam.
 These models do quite well with the standard 148-horsepower, 2.4-liter four-cylinder engine; the 168-hp, 3.3-liter V-6 engine is a decent choice for those who plan to tow or haul heavy loads, but it's thirsty and doesn't yield much more impressive performance.
 Most of these models are available in regular or King Cab (extended) body styles, though a Crew Cab model was introduced for 2000.